-As Electric Make runs a build, it discovers a large amount of information about the build structure.
-This information can be written to an "annotation" file for use after the build completes.
-Annotation information is represented as an XML document so it is easy to parse.
+As eMake runs a build, it discovers a large amount of information about the build structure.
+This information can be written to an annotation file for use after the build completes.
+Annotation is represented as an XML document to make parsing easy.

-eMake collects many different types of information about the build depending on various command-line switches.
-The information eMake collects includes:
+eMake collects many different types of information about the build depending on various eMake command-line options.
+This information includes:

-- makefile structure
+- · Makefile structure

-- commands and command output
+- · Commands and command output

-- · list of file accesses by each job
+- · List of file accesses by each job

-- dependencies between jobs
+- · Dependencies between jobs

-- · detailed timing measurements
+- · Detailed timing measurements

 - · eMake invocation arguments and environment

-- performance metrics
+- · Performance metrics

-eMake can also be configured to upload annotation information to the Cluster Manager for centralized reporting purposes.
+eMake can also be configured to upload annotation information to the Cluster Manager for centralized reporting.